yukaizou2015/module-stats/README.md

 choose either "ReproNim" (if that's an option) or your own user account and then enter the name of the lesson/repository that you wish to create.

-2. Change the following variables in the `_config.yml` file:
+2. Change the following variables in the `_confi
+.yml` file:
    - `title`
    - `repo`
    - `root`